-Stud bolt, nuts, machine bolts and washers are also known as bolting material or fastener.
-Bolting is the term that used to tighten / create the flange joints connection.
-Tightening of the flange ensures the leak-proof connection between gasket & flanges.
+Stud bolt, nuts, machine bolts, and washers are also known as bolting material or fastener.
+Bolting is the term that used to tighten/create the flange joints connection.
+The tightening of the flange ensures the leak-proof connection between gasket & flanges.

 ASME flanges have a minimum four bolt hole and for higher diameter flanges, the number of bolt holes is always in multiples of four.
 Selection of number bolt holes depends on the factor such as

 - Working pressure

 - Working temperature